kaixindelele/RHER/README.md

 2. Coincidentally, for continual RL, the agent also needs to generate non-negative samples by HER.

 ### 6.4 D. Self-Guided Exploration Strategy (SGES)

+**Like students for scientific research, who are guided by advisers and other researchers until they need to explore a new field.**

 ![RHER-SGES](https://user-images.githubusercontent.com/28528386/200154765-f9610d50-f392-436a-853c-4ec6ce5fcb5d.png)

 Fig7.
 Illustration of Self-Guided Exploration Strategy (SGES) in a toy push task.
 The black solid curve represents actual trajectory with SGES.